digital-asset/daml/docs/source/daml/considerations.rst

 Most components of Daml store state, so deployment techniques that follow stateless practices can be problematic within Daml.
 Achieving high availability and scalability requires clear understanding of the purpose of each component within the Daml solution.
 While all components in Daml scale horizontally, stateful components (e.g. participant nodes) scale horizontally via sharding.

 The diagram below shows the components often used in a Daml deployment.
-High availability is achieved via either active-active (JSON API, sequencer) or active-passive (participant node, mediator) clustering.
+High availability is achieved via either active-active (HTTP JSON API Service, sequencer) or active-passive (participant node, mediator) clustering.
 Node scaling is achieved via horizontal scaling with participant nodes requiring sharding across participants.

 .. image:: ./create-apps-intro.png
    :alt: Common components of a Daml deployment.
 Starting at top left: The application is connected to the participant node and the JSON API server.
 The trigger service is connected to the JSON API server, the participant node, and OAuth 2.0 service.
 The participant node is additionally connected directly to the JSON API server and the sequencer; the sequencer is further connected to the mediator, topology manager, and Postgres HA for Synchronoization layer.